Yearning for a Weekend Retreat

-In the hustle and bustle throughout the day and the work week, we all long for that weekend getaway.
-Be it a quick trip out of town, a day at the beach, or a hike in the brisk mountain air, we all have our favorite places to escape and recharge.
-Some of us have more than one.
-Because what’s worse than your favorite spot being packed with the same people you’re trying to escape from in the first place?
-It’s times like these that make those hole in the wall diners, secluded beaches, and long scenic drives out in the middle of nowhere so perfect!
+Amid the daily whirlwind and the demanding work week, we all yearn for a weekend retreat.
+Whether it’s a swift journey to a neighboring town, a day of relaxation at the beach, or a brisk hike in the mountains, we all have our preferred escape spots to rejuvenate.
+Some of us even have multiple.
+After all, what’s more frustrating than finding your serene spot crowded with the very people you are trying to get away from?
+It’s moments like these that make those hidden gem diners, isolated beaches, and extensive scenic drives in remote areas absolutely ideal!